cosmicjs/gatsby-localization-app-starter/README.md

 ## Why

-1. The ability to host your own localized Site within Gatsby JS
+1. The ability to host your own localized site within Gatsby JS
-2. Leverages the power of Cosmic JS localization
+2. Leverages the power of [Cosmic JS](https://cosmicjs.com) localization

 ## Installing the demo (from Cosmic JS App Section)

 Cosmic JS provides an easy-to-use means of creating your own clone of this starter application from their own web ui.
-If you don't like getting your hands too dirty, or just would like to give the starter app a test drive, you can access it from here.
+If you don't like getting your hands too dirty, or just would like to give the starter app a test drive, you can [install the app here](https://cosmicjs.com/apps/gatsby-localization-app-starter).
 The prompts will guide you in creating an account and creating the necessary items.

 ## Installing the demo (from source)